satra124/emco-base-test/docs/design/emco-design.md

 - Update
 - Read

-Each gRpc request includes the AppContext on which the operation is requested.
+Each gRPC request includes the AppContext on which the operation is requested.
 AppContextID is copied in the active area in etcd, needed for Restart.

 Rsync maintains a queue per AppContext to collect operations requested on that